aws-samples/aws-iot-core-for-amazon-sidewalk-sample-app/README.md

 1. Open command line terminal and navigate to project's top level directory.

 2. Install virtualenv and required packages.
 Just copy/paste commands to the terminal.
-   You may need to use *python* instead of *python3* alias, depending on your configuration.
+   You may need to use either `python` or `python3` alias, depending on your configuration.

 - Linux / MacOS:
 ```